Jail Bait (1954 film): Production notes

 Jail Bait is set in Southern California, though this does not translate to the abundance of sunlight which is typically associated with the location.
 The action of the film takes place over several weeks, but "always at night".
 This perpetual night and darkness gives the film an "otherworldly ambience".

 The script of the film was co-written by Ed Wood and Alex Gordon.
 The narrative of the film has a tighter structure and a more coherent storyline than Wood's other known films, elements which Rob Craig suggests were the contributions of Gordon to the story.
 The music of the film was composed by Hoyt Curtin and previously used in the film Mesa of Lost Women (1953).
 The repetitious and nearly continuous soundtrack makes use of a flamenco guitar and a piano, with their sounds combined in what seems to be a free jazz composition.
 Craig sees the music as failing to add to the suspense of the film, instead giving the scenes using it a dream-like quality.

 The film was produced by Howco, a production company co-owned by Joy Newton Houck Sr. and J. Francis White.
 They were also the owners of their own chain of movie theaters in the Southern United States.
 According to the recollections of George Weiss, the producers took advantage of Wood.
 In exchange for the film's modest budget, Wood agreed to quit any demands on the film's box office earnings.

 Clancy Malone was actually a delivery boy for a grocery store before he expressed interest to Wood about becoming an actor.
 As such, this was his first and only role.
 The role of Dr. Gregor was originally intended for Bela Lugosi, but went to Herbert Rawlinson instead.
 Like Lugosi, Herbert Rawlinson was a seasoned actor who had seen better days.
 He was a leading man of the silent film and his career had lasted for about 40 years.
 Jail Bait was his swan song, as Rawlinson died from lung cancer the night after the film completed shooting.
 This was also famed model and radio star Theodora Thurman's only motion picture credit, as she entered a career in radio soon after the film was made.

 The performance of Cotton Watts in some film prints was not filmed by Wood.
 The production company used film footage from one of Watts' stage shows to lengthen the film's running time.
 Watts was a white actor who performed in blackface at the nightclubs of Panama City Beach, Florida from 1947 to 1959.
 He was one of the last notable performers in the genre, as its popularity had declined following World War II and the Civil Rights Movement opposed attempts at revival.
 The inclusion of the footage in this film probably reflects the sensibilities of the intended audience.
 Jail Bait was primarily released in areas of the Deep South, where blackface still held a nostalgic appeal.
+The footage was previously used in the film Yes Sir, Mr. Bones (1951).